allieshepard/thesis2023/README.md

 10. ScenarioOutputs.R
 This script creates the following figures:
-  1. plots of the EUI for a representative building to illustrate the three scenarios
-  2. one figure for each scenario that combines energy cost savings, avoided penalties, and total cost savings in one figure
+  Plots of the EUI for a representative building to illustrate the three scenarios One figure for each scenario that combines energy cost savings, avoided penalties, and total cost savings in one figure